My name's Ryan Bigg and I am currently gainfully employed at

-I've been doing Ruby and Rails for about the past 5 years and I consider myself an expert at it.
+I've been doing Ruby and Rails for about the past 8 years and I consider myself an expert at it.
 Just look at my Stack Overflow score.
 I don't profess to know everything, I just know a lot and I've got a fair bit of experience in developing Rails applications.
-To be honest: I learned a lot of what I know from spending way too much time in the #rubyonrails IRC channel on Freenode and Stack Overflow.
+To be honest: I learned a lot of what I know from spending way too much time in the rubyonrails-talk mailing list, the #rubyonrails IRC channel on Freenode, and Stack Overflow.

 I write mostly about Ruby and Ruby on Rails, I've even written a book on it!
-Other times I write about the community in general in such posts as You suck., Advanced Rails Documentation and When to Cuke.
+Other times I write about the community in general in such posts as You suck., Advanced Rails Documentation and Please learn Rails

-Super-popular posts of mine include the Ubuntu, Ruby, RVM, Rails, and You and its "sequel" Mac OS X, Ruby, RVM, Rails and You, as well as Congratulations, a post based on a true story about doing Test Driven Development.
+Super-popular posts of mine include the Ubuntu, Ruby, RVM, Rails, and You and its "sequel" Mac OS X, Ruby, RVM, Rails and You, as well as Congratulations, a post based on a true story about how I got into doing Test Driven Development.